I Died a Thousand Times: Background

-Algernon, the stereotypical, comedy-relief character played by black actor Willie Best in the original film High Sierra was replaced by Chico, a Mexican stereotype played by Pedro Gonzalez Gonzalez.
-The film marks the second motion picture appearance of Dennis Hopper's six-decade career, and Nick Adams makes an uncredited appearance as a bellhop.

-W.R.
-Burnett called the film "a better picture" than High Sierra because he "cleaned up the script" from the original, cutting it down and shortening it.
+W. R. Burnett called the film "a better picture" than High Sierra because he "cleaned up the script" from the original, cutting it down and shortening it.
 "It’s a much better picture, script-wise, although not pictorially, because Raoul Walsh did a hell of a job.
 Stuart Heisler is also a fine director; he never gets the credit he deserves.
 But those people!
 Who gives a damn what happens to Shelley Winters?
 Or Jack Palance, for that matter?"

+Algernon, the stereotypical, comedy-relief character played by black actor Willie Best in the original film High Sierra was replaced by Chico, a Mexican stereotype played by Gonzalez Gonzalez.

+Although they have no scenes together, the only times Nick Adams and Dennis Hopper appeared in the same film, were as bit players at the start of their film careers in this feature as well as in another 1955 release, Rebel Without a Cause.

 Reception

 Bosley Crowther of The New York Times did not like the remake, specifically the screenplay and its inadvertent message, and wrote "Somehow it isn't quite as touching as it was fourteen years ago.
 Not by a lot-—and the trouble is not wholly Mr. Palance...But the reason this film is not so touching is because it is antique and absurd—-the kind of glorification of the gunman that was obsolescent when High Sierra was made.
 It is an insult to social institutions and to public intelligence to pull this old mythological hero out of the archives and set him on a mountain top again.
 The pretense is so blunt and sentimental that it makes the whole thing a total cliché.
 And the acting does not greatly improve it...It is obvious that High Sierra has come to pretty low ground."

 In 2004, film critic Dennis Schwartz wrote "It's a remake that was hardly needed, but at least it keeps things the same as the novel and gives the viewer a chance to observe Jack Palance in the role Bogie made classic and Shelley Winters in Ida Lupino's role.
 Though both actors acquit themselves well, there's still no comparison with the original legendary actors.
 I have a thing about remakes of classics, believing there's no point to make them...I had no problems with the pic, in fact it works rather well.
 If it weren't an unnecessary remake I would think more highly of it."

-The film been shown on the Turner Classic Movies show Noir Alley with Eddie Muller.
+The film has been shown on the TCM feature film series Noir Alley with Eddie Muller.